 I used to love making ice cream which is strange because I grew up not really liking ice cream that much.
 Well, times have changed and I’ve now developed a love for not only ice cream but also no churn ice cream recipes – just like this No Churn Chocolate Brownie Ice Cream.

-This easy homemade chocolate ice cream is bursting with rich chocolate flavour from cocoa, melted chocolate plus some brownie and real chocolate chunks thrown in for good measure.
+This easy homemade chocolate ice cream is bursting with rich chocolate flavour from cocoa, melted chocolate plus some brownie thrown in for good measure.
 You might also like this Frozen Cherry Chocolate Parfait or my Raspberry Ripple Ice Cream recipe.

 Ice cream without an Ice cream maker

 There are so many reasons to love this No Churn Chocolate Brownie Ice Cream recipe;

 - It’s no churn (aka no special equipment, no ice cream maker needed.
 The most difficult part is waiting for it to freeze)